Taha-M-H/Taha-M-H/README.md

 ## Hi there 👋

-My Name is Taha, and I'm a CS & AI student at FCAI-CU
+My Name is Taha, and I'm an aspiring Data Analyst and Computer Science & AI student.

-- 🌱 I’m currently learning Data Analysis using (SQL & Python)
+- 🌱 I’m currently learning Data Analysis using SQL & Python
 <!--
 **Taha-M-H/Taha-M-H** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.